cyberme0w/OpenGL-Project/README.md

 - [x] Change aspect ratio to 16:9 in the camera's inner parameters.
 Why does the browser still show it as 1:1? -> Viewport and aspect ratio also need to be changed

 ### GL.4: Lighting calculations with vertex shader
-- [x] Change the small cube so its color is processed by the CPU and not the shader. (set lighting to false)
+- [x] Change the small cube so its color is processed by the CPU and not the shader. (lighting = false)
 - [x] Change the small cube so two opposite sides are black and the rest is red.
-Why are the corners hard to see? (since there is no lighting, there is no change to the color)
+Why are the corners hard to see? (since there is no lighting, there is no change to the color between neighbouring faces of the cube)
+- [x] Define and pass the required variables for ambient light (vec4 for ambient intensity, connected to an html slider)
+- [ ] Define and pass the required variables for specular light (float for shininess, connected to an html slider)
+- [x] Apply ambient light to the shader
-- [ ] do some crazy shader stuff (GL4cdef)
+- [ ] Apply specular light to the shader
+-

 ### GL.5: Rasterisation and Texturing
 - [ ] Add the hsrm.gif texture to the html page
 - [ ] Import the hsrm.gif texture so it can be used by OpenGL
 - [ ]

+### TODO / Optimizations:
+- [ ] Pass the light position and other static values to the shader once outside of render loop instead of during each frame.